eliesgalvira/CBI-CarSalut-app/README.md

-# BLE Heartbeat Monitor
+# CarSalut

+A monorepo containing two subprojects:

-A React Native (Expo) app that connects to a **CarTag** ESP32 device via Bluetooth Low Energy and displays battery percentage data.
+1. **CarSalut App** — A React Native (Expo) app that connects to a CarTag ESP32 device via Bluetooth Low Energy and displays battery percentage data.
+2. **CarTag Firmware** — PlatformIO firmware for the ESP32 device (in the `CarTag/` folder).

 ## Features